Our basis for sustainability

 In addition, LHI is a supporter of the IES International Ethic Standards and has joined the ICG Institut für Corporate Governance in der Immobilienwirtschaft.

-Since the first certification in 2020, the company's greenhouse gas emissions have already been reduced by more than 10% compared to the renewed certification for the fiscal year 2022.
+The LHI Group has been climate-neutral since 2020 by offsetting with certificates.
+The aim is to continue to continuously reduce the directly and indirectly caused CO2 emissions in accordance with the Greenhouse Gas Protocol (GHG).
+Since the first certification in 2020, the company's greenhouse gas emissions have already been reduced by more than 10 % compared to the renewed certification for the fiscal year 2022.
 A CO2 footprint of approx. 575 tonnes remains.
 The measurement pursuant to GHG was carried out by the Ebersberg-Munich Energy Agency as part of the initiative "Die Klimaneutralen" (The Climate Neutrals) and certified by Fokus Zukunft GmbH, Starnberg.
+On this basis, the remaining emissions for 2023 have been more than offset by the purchase of certificates from the projects GS Solar Energy India and VCS Bioenergy Netherlands projects, which have been audited by TÜV Süd and TÜV Rheinland respectively.

 In addition, the LHI Group has invested in its own renewable energy projects.
-By investing in these projects, more than 24,650 tonnes of CO2 were saved in 2022 alone.
+By investing in these projects, more than 25,936 tonnes of CO2 were saved in 2023 alone.
 However, according to the GHG Protocol, these savings cannot be offset against the own CO2 footprint.

 Since April 2021, LHI has also been home to three bee colonies at the Pullach campus.